Agoric/eslint-config-jessie/README.md

 $ ./node_modules/.bin/eslint --init
 ```

+### Automatic Jessie detection

+Files can be automatically detected to be linted using this configuration if they
+have a `'use jessie';` or `"use jessie";` directive at the top of the file,
+similar to `"use strict";`.
+Without `'use jessie';` (or `"use jessie";`), the
+default ESLint configuration is used.
+Please see [`sample.eslintrc.js`](sample.eslintrc.js)
+for an example of how to configure Jessie vs. non-Jessie differentiation for
+linting using one configuration file.

+### Explicit Jessie linting

-Now we need to turn on the Jessie rules in the ESLint [config file](https://eslint.org/docs/user-guide/configuring).
+If you don't want to use the automatic detection, you will need to turn on the Jessie rules explicitly in the ESLint [config file](https://eslint.org/docs/user-guide/configuring).
 This config file will have various properties such as `"rules"` and `"env"`.
 Find or add the `"extends"` property, and set the value to `jessie`:

 ```
     "extends": "jessie"
 ```

 This will allow you to use the Jessie [shareable config file](https://eslint.org/docs/user-guide/configuring#using-a-shareable-configuration-package).

+### Running ESLint

 After that, you can run ESLint in your project’s root directory like this: